Megan Rochell

-Megan Rochell is an American contemporary R&B singer, who was formerly signed to Def Jam Records.
+Megan Rochell is an American contemporary R&B singer, who was formerly signed to Def Jam Recordings.
 After parting ways with the label, she signed a production deal with producer Rodney Jerkins of Darkchild Productions.
-Rochell also inked a publishing deal with EMI/Blackwood publishing within the same time frame.
+Rochell also signed a publishing deal with EMI/Blackwood publishing within the same time frame.

 Biography

 At the age of 11, Rochell was a five-time winner on Showtime at the Apollo.
 Several years later, she met Philadelphia International's Leon Huff and started working on her recording career.
 One day outside of Philadelphia International, she met Boyz II Men's Nathan Morris and sang for him which prompted Morris to sign her to his management company.
 Then Rochell secured herself a deal with Def Jam Records.
 She was enrolled at Rowan University, originally as a business major, then switching to secondary elementary education before dropping out after getting the record deal with Def Jam.

 Rochell's debut album, You, Me and the Radio, featured collaborations from Rodney Jerkins, Ne-Yo, Fabolous, the Underdogs, and Stargate.
 The album was scheduled for released on June 20, 2006, but was never released.
 Rochell chalked the industry changing, along with the management at Def Jam, with Jay Z becoming president, Rihanna being the big new artist, and many other new artists they were trying to market.

 However, the project leaked in full online shortly after the project's shelving via the promotional CD.
 The following year, she collaborated with rapper Peedi on the single "Take Me Home."

 In 2008, she released Vibe Love Party mixtape and promoted through on her MySpace page.
 Additionally, she collaborated with Skinny & Scales on the single "We're Gonna Make It" released in 2009.

 In 2015, her digital single "Hell Nah" was released on December 28, 2015.
-It was later re-released on February 4, 2016 through different label distribution.
+It was later re-released on February 4, 2016, through different label distribution.

 In 2016, Rochell released a new single called "I'm Busy!" on digital services.
 Later that year, she self-released her debut album digitally onto sites such as Apple Music, Spotify and Amazon Music with a slightly altered tracklist and various bonus tracks not originally available on the original album.
 It received a limited vinyl release in 2018.